heraldia/MCLAS-phil/worklog.md

 # suggestion
 1. Directly send me testConfig.ipynb, as I can not log in using his google username and credential.
 2. Do we have a conda env.yaml or requirement.txt script?
+I did upload one in env/.

 # worklog
 ```